o-romanova/Portfolio/babytracker/readme.md

     5.4 Inserted data from the temporary table to the original table -> **31490 rows**.

-6. Updated the table by extacting time from start and end timestamps and converting it to decimal for correct visualization.
+6. Updated the table by extracting time from start and end timestamps and converting it to decimal for correct visualization.
 7. Calculated time since previous and to next activities for:

     7.1 sleep (5167 rows),